gcruzgar/migration/README.md

 ![Migration from Leeds](img/migration_from_Leeds.png)
 **Figure 3.** Destination of Migration Originating from Leeds.
 The destination of migration from Leeds looks quite similar to the distribution seen in figure one.

-Having data for migration entering an leaving each city, the net internal migration for the UK can be calculated.
+Having data for migration entering and leaving each city, the net internal migration for the UK can be calculated.
 This is displayed in figure 4.
 As expected, large cities such as Manchester are strong attractors of migration.
 This is also true for the capitals of Wales (Cardiff) and Northern Ireland (Belfast).
-However, London has a strongly negative internal migration, many people leave London towards other cities across the UK.
+However, London has a strongly negative internal migration, with many people leaving London towards other cities across the UK.

 ![Net Internal Migration](img/net_internal_migration.png)
 **Figure 4.** Net Internal Migration in the UK.
 In general, net migration is positive for big cities such as Manchester, as well as the capitals of Wales (Cardiff) and Northern Ireland (Belfast).
 It is interesting to note that London has a strongly negative net internal migration, perhaps due to a positive external migration which then moves internally across the UK.

 The scale of migration entering the UK from the rest of the world is quite large compared to internal migration.
-Most of this has large cities as their destination, as can be seen in figure 5.
-The Key difference between internal and external migration is that London is a major destination for overseas migration.
+Most of this having large cities as the destination, this can be seen in figure 5.
+The key difference between internal and external migration is that London is a major destination for overseas migration.
 This migration to London is much larger than that leaving London internally.
 This results in a net positive population change for London.
-It seems like London attracts external migration as their first destination in the UK, and then this spreads towards other locations within the UK.
+It seems like London attracts external migration as a first destination in the UK, and then this spreads towards other locations within the UK.

 ![External Migration](img/external_migration_to_UK.png)
 **Figure 5.** External Migration to the UK.
 Similar to internal migration, big cities attract external migration.
 The key difference is that London is a major destination for external migration.